eyecatchup/SEOstats/README.md

 SEOstats offers over 50 different methods to request SEO relevant data for websites and gathers data from Google, Yahoo, Bing, SEOmoz, Alexa, Facebook and Twitter.

+## Note

+The dev branch code is a work in progress.
+To get the latest stable release, use the master branch https://github.com/eyecatchup/SEOstats/tree/master or the downloads tab https://github.com/eyecatchup/SEOstats/downloads.

 ## Usage

 ### Brief Example of Use